kubestellar/kubestellar/docs/content/direct/pre-reqs.md

 # KubeStellar prerequisites

 The following prerequisites are required.
-You can use the [check-pre-req](#check-pre-requisites-for-kubestellar) script, to validate if all needed pre-requisites are installed.
+You can use the [check-pre-req](#automated-check-of-pre-requisites-for-kubestellar) script, to validate if all needed pre-requisites are installed.

+## Infrastructure (clusters)

+Because of its multicluster architecture, KubeStellar requires that you have the necessary privileges and infrastructure access to create and/or configure the necessary clusters.
+Our current examples use kind or openshift to do this.

 ## For Using KubeStellar

-- kubeflex version 0.6.1 or higher
+- **kubeflex** version 0.6.1 or higher
     To install kubeflex go to [https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#installation](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#installation).
 To upgrade from an existing installation, follow [these instructions](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#upgrading-kubeflex).
 At the end of the install make sure that the kubeflex CLI, kflex, is in your path.

-- OCM CLI (clusteradm)
+- **OCM CLI (clusteradm)**
     To install OCM CLI use:

     ```shell